Our program provides a unique opportunity for you to explore the complexities of the human brain and nervous system.

 - Social work

 Our introductory course, NSCI 211: Introduction to Neuroscience, does not have any prerequisites and is open to all students.
-We invite you to get involved and learn how neuroscience relates to your field of study.
+We invite you to get involved as early as your first semester on campus.

 A. Paul Schaap Science Center35 East 12th StreetRoom 3106AHolland, MI 49423